 Andrew joined Watsi on March 31st, 2015.
-Eleven months ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation traveled 1,900 miles to support Emie, a three-year-old girl from Haiti, to fund heart surgery.
+Two years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,500 miles to support Joyline, a 14-year-old girl from Kenya, to fund fracture repair surgery.